Joyan9/learning_data_engineering/Data Engineering ZoomCamp 2025/Week_4/dbt/Week_4_Homework.md

 This checks the environment variables `DBT_BIGQUERY_PROJECT` and `DBT_BIGQUERY_SOURCE_DATASET` respectively to see if it has any value else it uses the default passed `dtc_zoomcamp_2025` and `raw_nyc_tripdata`

-Since here we have passed the env variables, the code will compile using those
+Note here that only `DBT_BIGQUERY_PROJECT` has a value but `DBT_BIGQUERY_SOURCE_DATASET` has not been assigned, therefore, the code will compile as

 ```
 database: myproject
-schema: my_nyc_tripdata
+schema: raw_nyc_tripdata
 ```

-### Question 2: dbt Variables & Dynamic Models
+## Question 2: dbt Variables & Dynamic Models

 Say you have to modify the following dbt_model (`fct_recent_taxi_trips.sql`) to enable Analytics Engineers to dynamically control the date range.